Last Updated on September 29, 2025, by David

 Common Queries Regarding Terracotta Maintenance

-Terracotta floors have a timeless quality, but they come with specific care requirements.
+Terracotta floors have a timeless quality, but they require specific care.
 Below are responses to the most frequently asked questions from Surrey homeowners who wish to keep their tiles clean, protected, and visually appealing.

 How Frequently Should I Seal My Terracotta Tiles?

-In the majority of Surrey homes, terracotta tiles should be sealed every 12 to 18 months.
+In most Surrey homes, terracotta tiles should be sealed every 12 to 18 months.
 However, the frequency may vary based on foot traffic, exposure to moisture, and whether the tiles are installed indoors or outdoors.
 Areas such as kitchens, hallways, and conservatories may require more regular sealing.
-If your tiles begin absorbing water or appear dull, it’s time for resealing.
+If your tiles are beginning to absorb water or appear dull, it’s time to reseal.

 Can I Use Vinegar or Bleach on Terracotta?